nullg0re/nullg0re.github.io/index.md

 I live in the Chicagoland area with my wife Amber, my three kids, and my two dogs.
 They are the reason why I work as hard as I do everyday, and the reason I strive to be a better person today than I was yesterday.
 You guys are my everything!
 Love you guys!

-Some of my previous work can be found:
+# Some of my previous work can be found below:

 ## Speaking Engagments
 - [Whoami Podcast: Episode 1](https://www.youtube.com/watch?v=rE2eBnE1LtA)